-“The area will be fenced off to the public from Friday, 21 May with the project expected to be completed by July, weather permitting.”
+“The area will be fenced off to the public when works begins with the project expected to be completed by July, weather permitting.”

 Residents are advised there will be no access to the existing playground for safety reasons while the construction is underway.

 At times there may also be no access to the shelters and some of the nearby pathways.